jonasthewolf/gsn2x/README.md

 ## Logical levels for elements

 To influence the rendered image, you can add an identifier to a GSN element with the `level` attribute.
-All elements with the same identifier for `level` will now have the same rank for Graphviz.
+All elements with the same identifier for `level` will now show up on the same horizontal level.

 This is especially useful, if e.g., two goals or strategies are on the same logical level, but have a different "depth" in the argumentation (i.e. a different number of goals or strategies in their path to the root goal).

 See the [example](examples/example.gsn.yaml) for usage.
 The strategies S1 and S2 are on the same level.

-It is recommended to use `level` only for goals, since related contexts, justifications and assumptions are automatically put on the same level i.e., the same rank in Graphviz.
+It is recommended to use `level` only for goals, since related contexts, justifications and assumptions are automatically put on the same level.

 ## Modular Extension